jarecoo/practice/notes.md

 - “It’s impossible to love someone and control them at the same time”
 - “The lesson I have learned is when someone you love is doing something that hurts you.
 Don't try and control them by making them stop.
 Rather have the courage to break up with them when they continue to do the thing you told them hurts you.
 If they wont stop, they don't love you and you should move on.”
 - “Of course I deprecate war, but if it is brought to my door the bringer will find me at home” - James Garfield, in The Daily Stoic, p.90
+- “Trust, but verify”
+- “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
+It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108

 ### Be Healthy - Physically and Mentally
 - Physical